hyeucong/obsidian-my-spaces/README.md

 3. Switch to the space to focus on just that part of your vault.

 ## Installation
-- Install it from the Obsidian Community Plugins browser, or
-- Download the latest release and place the plugin files in your vault’s .obsidian/plugins/my-spaces folder.
+- Install it from the Obsidian Community Plugins browser, or Download the latest release and place the plugin files in your vault’s .obsidian/plugins/ folder.

-## Feedback
-If you find a bug or would like to suggest an improvement, please open an issue on GitHub.